zeek/zeek/script-reference/statements.rst

-Statements (except those contained within a function, hook, or event handler) can appear only after all global declarations in the concatenation of all loaded Bro scripts.
+Statements (except those contained within a function, hook, or event handler) can appear only after all global declarations in the concatenation of all loaded Zeek scripts.

-Each statement in a Bro script must be terminated with a semicolon (with a few exceptions noted below).
+Each statement in a Zeek script must be terminated with a semicolon (with a few exceptions noted below).
 An individual statement can span multiple lines.

-Here are the statements that the Bro scripting language supports.
+Here are the statements that the Zeek scripting language supports.

 .. zeek:keyword:: add